 The Company's board of directors does not have a nominating committee.
-Instead, nominations for director are made by the full board of directors.
-The board believes this process is preferable because it wishes to involve all of its directors in the nomination process.
+Instead, the Company's independent directors make recommendations to the full board, which nominates directors on an annual basis.
+The board believes this process is preferable because it wishes to involve all of its independent directors in the nomination process rather than a select number of committee members.